justUmen/GameScript/README.md

 |Français|https://github.com/justUmen/GameScript/blob/master/README_FR.md|7|

 GameScript is an interactive script to learn about some computer related subjects that I consider important.
-Works with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommended.
+GameScript should work with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommended.

 ## Community project :